 In the Day of Action protests, the Campaign worked to engage community members and children to demand their entitlement to the MDM.
 Children participated in demonstrations in most states from Bangalore, Karnataka to Patna, Bihar.
-For instance, in Patna, 5000 students participated in movements against the government, while in Bhopal, 400 students demanded the implementation of the MDM in front of the Chief Minister’s residence.
+For instance, in Patna, 5000 students participated in rallies against the government, while in Bhopal, 400 students demanded the implementation of the MDM in front of the Chief Minister’s residence.
 In each of these instances, children either protested outside with empty plates or parents of school-going children prepared the MDM outside of houses of government officials, symbolizing that the government had failed to implement the program.
 These demonstrations caught the attention of a wide range of national journals and newspapers such as the Times of India, Hindu, Business World, and Outlook magazine, and resulted in a number of press conferences and other media coverage.
 In many of these conferences, children were interviewed and invited to speak with journalists, demonstrating the importance of their opinions.
 According to the Campaign’s website, the event also led to widespread discussion about the orders of the court by various sections of the community, with court orders translated and distributed quite extensively.
 Through this media coverage, messages about entitlements reached many sectors of society, and locally organized meetings engendered a great deal of participation by the citizenry.

 Collective demands for the MDM were raised in more than a hundred districts of the country through public hearings, protest demonstrations, and hunger rallies.
 Moreover, most states responded in a positive manner.
 In the state of Rajasthan, through the advocacy of the Right to Food Campaign and the demands of citizens, the government decided to set up monitoring committees to meet the Supreme Court orders.
 The Chief Minister also sent instructions to the district collectors of the MDM to consistently oversee the program.
 Finally, the Minister decentralized responsibility for administering the meal, allowing village officials to fix the menu based on local needs.
 Similar to the success seen in Rajasthan, in the state of Jharkand, 2,500 children gathered in the Town Hall of Ranchi to demand the implementation of the MDM; they also visited the Chief Whip of the ruling Bharatiya Janata Party, Mr. C.P.
 Singh, who promised to implement the scheme immediately.
 In Jharkand whole communities participated in the protests; “Panchayats, Gram Sabhas, Teachers and the general public [conducted] the events, apart from a large number of NGOs.”